 Annan needed to look at his own recent choice: to head a toothless commission of enquiry into Myanmar’s Rohingya Muslims.
 The commission produced a report full of good advice which was effectively shelved by the Myanmar government.
 It was clearly a cynical attempt to deflect international criticism from formerly saintly fellow Nobel Peace Prize winner and now badly compromised Myanmar government head Aung San Suu Kyi.

-A campaign for free movement by a group of pro-EU Labour MPs and activists was planning to reinforce Labour’s recent swerve to a soft Brexit.
+Their aim was to reinforce Labour’s recent swerve to a soft Brexit.
 The campaigners had drafted a resolution for the Labour conference, backing the continuation of free movement.
 They were encouraging local Labour parties to support the resolution.

 They all have a personal stake in free movement.
 Lewis’s father emigrated to the UK from Grenada.
 Lammy’s parents emigrated from Guyana.
 Siddiq spent most of her childhood in Bangladesh.
 (Controversial Bangladeshi prime minister Sheikh Hasina Wazed is Siddiq’s aunt.)
 Cortes moved to the UK from British overseas territory Gibraltar to undertake further and higher education and forge his career.